-History of biology, Environmental history, History of the field sciences, American science, Cultural and intellectual history, Science and technology studies, US history, History of the US and the world, Latin American and Caribbean history, US Western history, Nineteenth and twentieth centuries, history of tropical biology, history of tropical ecology, history of tropical research stations
+History of biology, Environmental history, History of the field sciences, American science, Cultural history, Intellectual history, Science and technology studies, US history, History of the US and the world, Latin American and Caribbean history, Nineteenth century, Twentieth century, history of tropical biology, history of tropical ecology, history of tropical research stations

 Research for this project was completed at the following institutions: